1-800-275-4279

 Demonstrating Negligence and Causation

-Negligence and causation must be demonstrated in order to establish liability for an injury sustained on the premises.
-This requires showing that the property owner either did something they should not have done, or failed to do something they should have done.
-The plaintiff must demonstrate that the property owner was negligent and that this negligence was the proximate cause of the injury, i.e. that it was a substantial factor in bringing about the injury.
+Negligence and causation must be demonstrated to establish liability for an injury sustained on the premises.
+This requires showing that the property owner either did something they should not have done or failed to do something they should have done.
+The plaintiff must demonstrate that the property owner was negligent and that this negligence was the proximate cause of the injury, i.e., that it was a substantial factor in bringing about the injury.

 The elements of negligence and causation are often complex and intertwined.
-To help break down the concepts, a 3 column and 3 row table can be used to illustrate the key elements of negligence and causation.
-The first column is for the negligence element, the second column is for the causation element, and the third column is for potential defenses.
+To help break down the concepts, a three-column and three-row table can illustrate the key elements of negligence and causation.
+The first column is for the negligence element, the second is for the causation element, and the third is for potential defenses.

 ElementNegligenceCausationDefenses